-GCHP membership continued to grow in February due to ACA and Medi-Cal expansion.
-Since January the Plan has added 9,633 new members - 8,083 from the ACE / LIHP program and 1,550 new Medi-Cal Expansion members.
-Total Enrollment as of February was approximately 131,000.
+GCHP membership continued to grow in March due to ACA and Medi-Cal expansion.
+Since January the Plan has added 12,377 new members - 8,154 from the ACE / LIHP program and 4,223 new Medi-Cal Expansion members.
+Total Enrollment as of March was approximately 135,000.

-DHCS Outreach to CalFRESH Beneficiaries
+DHCS Outreach to CalFresh Beneficiaries

-On February 3, 2014 DHCS sent notices to 12,352 CalFRESH (California's food stamp program) adult beneficiaries in Ventura County advising them that they are eligible for Medi-Cal through an "Express Lane" eligibility process.
-A federal waiver allows DHCS to grant Medi-Cal eligibility without the need for an application or a determination for 12 months by using CalFRESH income eligibility for enrolled adults.
-By having enrollment into CalFRESH, income and residency has been established and DHCS will need to conduct necessary citizenship and identity verifications to comply with federal Medicaid regulations.
-GCHP is expected to see an increase in membership due from CalFRESH beneficiaries beginning in March.
+On February 3, 2014 DHCS sent notices to 12,352 CalFresh (California's food stamp program) adult beneficiaries in Ventura County advising them that they are eligible for Medi-Cal through an "Express Lane" eligibility process.
+A federal waiver allows DHCS to grant Medi-Cal eligibility without the need for an application or a determination for 12 months by using CalFresh income eligibility for enrolled adults.
+By having enrollment into CalFresh, income and residency has been established and DHCS will need to conduct necessary citizenship and identity verifications to comply with federal Medicaid regulations.
+In March, GCHP received the first of these members as 1,741 of the newly eligible expansion members were CalFresh beneficiaries.